barnholdy/kazoosh-website/README.md

 # CONFIGURATION

+## "backend"
+* see config.js

+## angular app

 * see public_html/js/config.js

 # CONTENT

-Contents are taken from "content" folder, converted from markdown to json format and copied to "public_html/content".
+Contents are taken from "contentSourceDirectory" defined in config, converted from markdown to json format and copied to "contentDestinationDirectory".
 For files having a matching folder (with the same name in the same parent folder) the folder contents are listed in the subpages attribute.

+## content repository
+The content repository for kazoosh website is located here: git@github.com:barnholdy/kazoosh-website-content.git.
+Check it out and set "contentSourceDirectory" and "imagesSourceDirectory" in config.js.

 ## markdown file structure